 Another convention is how sailors identify the direction of the wind.
 If you are a brand new sailor and Old Swab tells you, “Arrr matey, it’s a West wind a’blow’n today.”, you might think the wind is blowing towards the west.
-You say, “Oh, the west wind will blow the ship farther west.”
+“Oh,” you say, “the west wind will blow the ship farther west.”
 That’s a perfectly reasonable thing to conclude if this is your very first time at sea.
 But Old Swab says, “No, matey, the sailor’s convention for wind direction is to say where the wind is a’blow’n’ from.
 A West wind blows from the west, toward the east.”

 A this point you might have one of two reactions, “What!
 You’re saying there are two kinds of wind!
 I’m so confused!”
 Or you could say, “Aye sir, Old Swab,” says ye.
 “I’ll use that convention for wind direction from now on.
 A west wind means we will have lunch farther east from here.
 Time for me to paint something.”

 How did it get like this?

-This quirky situation comes from some historical coincidences.
+This quirky conventional current direction comes from some historical coincidences.